Starting Over

 The Method of Conviction: Law, Fallow Ground, and the Cross

-Understand, therefore, the method of our ministry, which is no new device but the ancient, proven path of the Spirit.
-Our pulpit doth resound not with soothing lullabies, but with much law proclaimed against the unrepentant sinner!
-This we continue, not out of cruelty, but out of a deep and holy love, until the law hath finally done its good and terrifying work!
-The law must act as a sword, separating soul and spirit, exposing the deceitful heart, and convicting the man of his awful sin and his treasonous rebellion against God!
-We labor thus until the Holy Spirit, that Divine Husbandman, hath truly broken up the fallow ground of the hardened, unresponsive heart.
-Only then, when the soul is terrified of its own ruin, is it deemed fit to receive the Good News of pardon and peace!
+The method of our ministry is not a new invention.
+Our pulpit does not offer soothing lullabies; instead, we proclaim the Law of God against the unrepentant sinner.
+We do this out of a deep and holy love.
+The Law must do its terrifying work.
+It acts as a sword, separating soul and spirit, exposing the deceit of the heart, and convicting a man of his treason against God.
+We labor in this way until the Holy Spirit—the Divine Husbandman—has broken up the hardened ground of the heart.
+Only when a soul is terrified of its own ruin is it ready to receive the Good News of pardon and peace.
+The bandage is not applied until the wound has been exposed.

-Our work is not finished until that self-idolater, thoroughly convinced of his offences and terrified of his pending sentence, doth cast himself down and cries out to God in true repentance!
-And only when this cry is genuine does the Father, in His boundless mercy, grant the great and full forgiveness.
-Then, and only then, does the Lord Jesus Christ become to that soul not merely a convenience, but the only Salvation, the only Hope, and the only Life!
+Our work is not finished until the self-idolater—thoroughly convinced of his crimes and terrified of the sentence—casts himself down and cries out to God in true repentance.
+Only when this cry is genuine does the Father, in His boundless mercy, grant full forgiveness.
+Then, and only then, does the Lord Jesus Christ become more than a convenience.
+He becomes the only Salvation, the only Hope, and the only Life.

 The True Expectation of the Faithful Heralds

-And what, pray tell, is our expectation in this fearless proclamation of both judgment and mercy?
-It is a sure, immovable certainty: That in fulfilling this arduous commission, we shall be made partakers of the suffering of the Cross of Christ!
+What, then, should we expect from this fearless proclamation of both judgment and mercy?
+We have a single, immovable certainty: in fulfilling this difficult commission, we will share in the suffering of the Cross.
 We expect no worldly reward, no easy path, and no popular acclaim.
-We anticipate scorn, rejection, and trial, knowing that the Master Himself was a man of sorrows.
-To endure the reproach of the world is but the natural badge of those who stand for an uncompromised Gospel.
+Instead, we anticipate scorn, rejection, and trials, knowing that the Master Himself was a "man of sorrows."
+To endure the world’s reproach is simply the natural badge of those who stand for an uncompromised Gospel.

 The Chief End of All Preaching: Christ’s Supreme Glory

-Let all human ambition be utterly consumed, and let the truth be sounded forth without apology!
-The chief and holy end of our preaching is not that the poor sinner should merely be saved—though that is a wondrous mercy!
-Neither is the end of our toil that we, the humble messengers, might be elevated in the eyes of men, nor that we ourselves might receive any fleeting, earthly blessing.
-None of these things is our final cause!
-The single, magnificent, sole end of all our utterance, our striving, and our very existence in this sacred work, is THIS:
+Let every human ambition be consumed, and let the truth be spoken without apology.
+The ultimate, holy purpose of our preaching is not merely that a sinner should be saved—though that is a wondrous mercy.
+Neither is the purpose of our toil to elevate the messenger in the eyes of men, or to receive any fleeting, earthly blessing.
+None of these things is our final cause.
+The single, magnificent, and only end of our words, our striving, and our very existence in this work is this:

 That the Lord Jesus Christ Might Be Glorified Above All!